ruaridhdunbar/ruaridhdunbar/README.md

 ### 👨‍💻 About Me
 - I'm a Software Engineer working at the BBC
+- I work on the Sounds Off-Product team, surfacing Sounds metadata to internal and external partners.
-- I'm on the Voice News team, responsible primarily for the Interactive News skill on Alexa
+- I have previously worked on the Voice News team - responsible primarily for the Interactive News skill on Alexa - and the Insights team, collating and analysing data to power decision making for conversational experiences.
-- I have 5 years of experience
+- I'm based in Glasgow, and have been working here from September 2018 - present.

 ### 🛠️ Languages and Tools
 [![My Skills](https://skillicons.dev/icons?i=ts,js,nodejs,jest,aws,gcp,github,vscode,jenkins,postman)](https://skillicons.dev)